The North Carolina Liberty Bell replica

 Once he knows he’s talking to a collector, Buz opens up.
 This man seems to know more about buying tourist merch than anyone in the world.
 He moves 19 pallets of merchandise through the store every day of the three-month tourist season.
 Despite only being profitable in the summer, the Gay Dolphin is one of the few local businesses to stay open, providing year-round employment for core staff, some who have worked here for decades.

-With sand in our shoes an no floaty pens, we hit the road.
-After 167 miles of mostly two-lane roads through fields of cotton and tobacco and every sort of Baptist church imaginable, we roll into Emerald Isle around 5 o’clock.
+With sand in our shoes and no floaty pens, we hit the road.
+After 167 miles of mostly two-lane roads through fields of cotton and tobacco and every flavor of Baptist church imaginable, we roll into Emerald Isle around 5 o’clock.
 The plan for the next three days is to have no plan.

 The town of Emerald Isle occupies five square miles of a half-mile-wide barrier island.
 A single main artery runs the length of the island, with 13 miles of uniquely south-facing beach on one side and the Bogue sound on the other.